$4,000 for any form of research, scholarship, or creative work.

 During the academic year following the summer program, fellowship recipients will be required to present their projects at the Honors College research fair.

 Who Can Apply?

 Full-time undergraduate students on the Oakland campus who have identified a faculty member or appropriately qualified research mentor, who has agreed to mentor them during the Fellowship.
-The fellowship is open to students from any field and any class, including rising sophomores as well as rising seniors.
+The fellowship is open to students from any major and year, including rising sophomores as well as rising seniors.
 Students who intend to graduate in April are not eligible.

 Fellows are selected based on the following criteria: